iumiCash/iumiCash.github.io/docs/orders/create_order.md

     `callback_url` *URL string*
     :   Later, the iumiCash will send [callback data](#callback-data) to this endpoint.
 Callback data will contain order object, so you can check order status in a iumiCash.

         This endpoint should return `200 OK` with content `OK`.
-Otherwise, the iumiCash will make retry requests while the vendor returns successfull response.
+Otherwise, the iumiCash will make retry requests (once a hour etc.) while the vendor returns successfull response.
 It required to make sure that the vendor processes order data.

     `success_url` *URL string*
     :   When order succeeds the iumiCash will redirect user to this url.